Copyright and AI

 University of Kent Library resources, including databases and their contents (such as abstracts and indexing), journal articles, eBooks, images, charts, videos, audio recordings, artworks, and musical works, are usually protected by copyright and subject to licence agreements.
 These agreements often restrict how you can use them.

-Do not paste or upload these materials into AI tools even for study or research purposes.
+Never paste or upload these materials into AI tools even for study or research purposes.

 What You Should Do